Uzbekistan is full to the brim of Silk Road treasures so we've compiled a list of all the must-see sights.Read more...

-The Igor Savitsky Museum - A view from our expert author
+The Igor Savitsky Museum

 Like a ruby in the dust, the Igor Savitsky Museum (also known simply as Nukus Museum) holds the world’s second-largest collection of Russian avant-garde paintings after the Russian Museum in St Petersburg.
 It also has one of the largest exhibitions of archaeological finds and folk art anywhere in central Asia.

 The museum is currently divided into six sections among two buildings.
 You enter through the Archaeology and Ancient Khorezm gallery, where you will find some of the most significant finds from the various excavations in Khorezm, including from the fortresses.